Ungaretti/Gui-for-esptool-ck/README.md

 * checks to see if the binary file was made for the memory size you selected and **patches the file if needed!**

 Cons:
 * NodeMcu boards only.
-As it is, it uses the nodemcu reset mode from esptool-ck.
+As it is, it uses the uses eptool-ck's "nodemcu reset mode".
 * Windows only.
-As it is, it interfaces with windows command prompt.
+It interfaces with Windows' command prompt.

 You may change these issues in the code if you feel like it.